-- "distribution period" means the period between the issue of the receipt for a prospectus and the earlier of - (a) the date the distribution ceased; and - (b) the lapse date of the prospectus under section 96; - "document" includes, in addition to a document in writing - (a) an electronic communication as defined in the Electronic Communications and Transactions Act, 2003; - (b) any map, plan, graph or drawing; - (c) any photograph; - (d) any disc, tape, sound track or other device in which sounds or other data, not being visual images, are embodied so as to be capable, with or without the aid of some other equipment. of being reproduced; and - (e) any film, negative, tape or other device in which one or more visual images are embodied so as to be capable, with or without the aid of some other equipment, of being reproduced; - "domestic regulatory authority" means an authority in The Bahamas that exercises regulatory, supervisory, enforcement or similar functions and includes - (a) authorities that regulate or supervise financial institutions; - (b) exchanges; - (c) self-regulatory organizations; - (d) law enforcement agencies; - (e) governmental or regulatory agencies not mentioned in paragraphs (a) to (d); and - (f) any other Bahamian authority, as prescribed; - "exchange" means a marketplace, other than a quotation and trade reporting system or ATS, that - (a) maintains or provides - - physical facilities where persons may meet to execute trades in securities or derivatives; or - (ii) a mechanical, electronic or other system that facilitates execution of trades in securities or derivatives by matching offers of purchase and sale; - (b) provides, directly, or through one or more marketplace participants, a guarantee of a two-sided market for a security or derivative on a continuous or reasonably continuous basis; - (c) sets requirements governing the conduct of marketplace participants; and - (d) disciplines marketplace participants for breaches of its rules; - "Executive Director" means the Executive Director of the Commission; - "expert" means a person who is knowledgeable in a financial market, that knowledge being obtained from either education or personal experience; - "expert's report" means a report, opinion, valuation or statement made or purporting to be made by an expert; - "family member" means a person's spouse, parent, grandparent, brother, sister, child or grandchild; - "file" means to submit a document to the Commission as required under a provision of the Act; - "final decision" means any decision reached by the Commission at the conclusion of a hearing under section 139 and any decision made in the context of such hearing; - "financial institution" has the same meaning as assigned to it in the Financial Transactions Reporting Act 2018 (No. 4 of 2018); - "Financial Transactions Reporting Act" means the Financial Transactions Reporting Act, 2018 (No. 5 of 2018); - "foreign issuer" means an issuer that is not organized under the laws of The Bahamas; - "foreign disclosure requirements" means the requirements to which a foreign issuer is subject concerning disclosure made to an overseas regulatory authority in a recognised foreign jurisdiction, which disclosure is made publicly available; - "foreign jurisdiction" means a jurisdiction other than The Bahamas; - "form of proxy" means a written or printed form that, upon completion and signature by or on behalf of a security holder, becomes a proxy; - "former Act" means the Securities Industry Act, 2011 (No. 10 of 2011); - "generally accepted accounting principles" means the standards promulgated by the International Accounting Standards Board or as prescribed;
+"document" includes, in addition to a document in writing -

+- (a) an electronic communication as defined in the Electronic Communications and Transactions Act (Ch.
+337A); - (b) any map, plan, graph or drawing; - (c) any photograph; - (d) any disc, tape, sound track or other device in which sounds or other data, not being visual images, are embodied so as to be capable, with or without the aid of some other equipment of being reproduced; and - (e) any film, negative, tape or other device in which one or more visual images are embodied so as to be capable, with or without the aid of some other equipment, of being reproduced; - "domestic regulatory authority" means an authority in The Bahamas that exercises regulatory, supervisory, enforcement or similar functions and includes - - (a) authorities that regulate or supervise financial institutions; - (b) exchanges; - (c) self-regulatory organisations; - (d) law enforcement agencies; - (e) governmental or regulatory agencies not mentioned in paragraphs (a) to (d); and

+(f) any other Bahamian authority, as prescribed;

+"exchange" means a marketplace, other than a quotation and trade reporting system or ATS, that -

+- (a) maintains or provides - (i) physical facilities where persons may meet to execute trades in securities or derivatives; or - (ii) a mechanical, electronic or other system that facilitates execution of trades in securities or derivatives by matching offers of purchase and sale; - (b) provides, directly, or through one or more marketplace participants, a guarantee of a two-sided market for a security or derivative on a continuous or reasonably continuous basis; - (c) sets requirements governing the conduct of marketplace participants; and - (d) disciplines marketplace participants for breaches of its rules;

+"Executive Director" means the Executive Director of the Commission;

+"expert" means -

+- (a) a person who is knowledgeable in a financial market, that knowledge being obtained from either education or personal experience; or - (b) a lawyer, auditor, engineer, accountant, valuator, appraiser or any other person whose profession or reputation gives authority to a statement made by the person; - "expert's report" means a report, opinion, valuation or statement made or purporting to be made by an expert; - "family member" means a person's spouse, parent, grandparent, brother, sister, child or grandchild; - "file" means to submit a document to the Commission as required by this Act; - "final decision" means any decision reached by the Commission at the conclusion of a hearing under section 167 and any decision made in the context of such hearing; - "financial institution" has the same meaning as assigned to it in the Financial Transactions Reporting Act; - "financial markets" means the markets regulated by the Commission under - (a) this Act; - (b) the Investment Funds Act; - (c) the DARE Act;

+- (d) the Carbon Credit Trading Act; - (e) the Financial and Corporate Service Providers Act; - "Financial Transactions Reporting Act" means the Financial Transactions Reporting Act, 2018 (No. 5 of 2018); - "foreign issuer" means an issuer that is not organized under the laws of The Bahamas; - "foreign disclosure requirements" means the requirements to which a foreign issuer is subject concerning disclosure made to an overseas regulatory authority in a recognised foreign jurisdiction, which disclosure is made publicly available; - "foreign jurisdiction" means a jurisdiction other than The Bahamas; - "form of proxy" means a written or printed document that, upon completion and signature by or on behalf of a security holder, becomes a proxy;

+"former Act" means the Securities Industry Act (Ch.
+363);

-"generally accepted auditing standards" means the International Standards on Auditing issued by the International Auditing and Assurance Standards Board or as prescribed;
+"generally accepted accounting principles" means -

+- (a) the International Financial Reporting Standards as set by the International Financial Reporting Board; - (b) the International Standards on Auditing issued by the International Auditing and Assurance Standards Board; or - (c) as prescribed;